 If you have an accepted ALMA proposal and wish to modify the proposal in any way, you have two options:

-- For "minor" changes (e.g. small updates to a source position or velocity), you can discuss these changes with the ARC "Contact Scientist" assigned to your project during the review of your proposal's "Phase II" materials.
-If agreed to by the Contact Scientist, these changes can be made during the Phase II process.
+- For "minor" changes (e.g. small updates to a source position or velocity), you can discuss these changes with the ARC "Contact Scientist" assigned to your project.
+If agreed to by the Contact Scientist, these changes can be made.
 Typographical errors due to clear "cut and paste" issues or obvious errors such as missing "-" signs for source declination can also be changed with approval from the Regional ARC Manager.

 - "Major" changes must be approved by the ALMA Directors.
 Large changes in source position, frequency setting, or correlator modes may be allowed if motivated by information received after the original project submission.
 All other changes (e.g. changes in science targets, mapping area, or addition of spectral windows) are in general discouraged.
 Major changes will be considered only if justified by compelling scientific or technical arguments.
 Contact Scientists will review the content of all change requests before submission to the ALMA Directors.